-- 2. Type 1 Tree Removal Permit: The following approval standards will be applied to type 1 tree removal permits by the Urban Forester: - a.
-Approval Standards: A type 1 permit will be issued only if the following criteria are met as determined by the Urban Forester: - (1) The proposed tree removal will be performed according to current ISA Best Management Practices. - (2) The tree proposed for removal meets one or more of the following criteria: - (a) The tree is dead or dying and cannot be saved as determined by an ISA Certified Arborist in accordance with ISA standards. - (b) The tree is having an adverse effect on adjacent infrastructure or buildings that cannot be mitigated by pruning, reasonable alternative construction techniques, or accepted arboricultural practices. - (c) The tree has sustained physical damage that will cause it to die or enter an advanced state of decline.
-The City may require additional documentation from an ISA Certified Arborist to demonstrate that this criterion is met. - (d) The tree poses an unreasonable risk to the occupants of the property, the adjacent property, or the general public, as determined by an ISA Certified Arborist in accordance with current ISA tree risk assessment standards.
+2. Type 1 Tree Removal Permit: The following approval standards will be applied to type 1 tree removal permits by the Urban Forester:

+a.
+Approval Standards: A type 1 permit will be issued only if the following criteria are met as determined by the Urban Forester:

+(1) The proposed tree removal will be performed according to current ISA Best Management Practices.

+(2) The tree proposed for removal meets one or more of the following criteria:

+(a) The tree is dead or dying and cannot be saved as determined by an ISA Certified Arborist in accordance with ISA standards.

+(b) The tree is having an adverse effect on adjacent infrastructure or buildings that cannot be mitigated by pruning, reasonable alternative construction techniques, or accepted arboricultural practices.

+(c) The tree has sustained physical damage that will cause it to die or enter an advanced state of decline.
+The City may require additional documentation from an ISA Certified Arborist to demonstrate that this criterion is met.

-- (e) The tree is on the Oregon State Noxious Weed List or the Milwaukie Invasive Tree List. - (f) The tree is part of a stormwater management system and has grown too large to remain an effective part of the system. - (g) The tree location conflicts with areas of public street widening, construction or extension as shown in the Transportation System Plan and there is no practicable alternative to removing the tree. - (h) Tree removal is required for the purposes of a building or land use permit, utility or infrastructure installation or utility or infrastructure repair and there is no practicable alternative to removing the tree. - (i) The tree is recommended for removal by a designated fire marshal for Clackamas County because it presents a significant fire risk to habitable structures or limits emergency access for rescue workers, and the risk or access issue cannot be abated through pruning or other means that results in tree retention. - (j) An ISA certified arborist determines that thinning of interior trees within a stand of trees is necessary for overall stand health, the thinning will result in no less than 80 percent canopy cover at maturity for the area to be thinned, and that thinning of non-native trees is maximized prior to thinning of native trees. - (k) Healthy trees.
-One (1) healthy tree may be removed per site per calendar year if the tree meets the following: - i.
-The tree is less than 18 inches in diameter; - ii.
-None of the trees are required to be preserved by a condition of a land use review, a provision of this chapter or Title 19, or as part of a required stormwater facility; - (3) Unless removed for thinning purposes (MMC 16.32.042.1.2.a.j) the Urban Forester will condition the removal of each tree upon the planting of a replacement tree as follows: - (a) The minimum size of replacement trees is 1.5-inch caliper for broadleaf trees and 5-foot tall for conifers unless otherwise approved by the Urban Forester, Nursery stock
+(d) The tree poses an unreasonable risk to the occupants of the property, the adjacent property, or the general public, as determined by an ISA Certified Arborist in accordance with current ISA tree risk assessment standards.

+(e) The tree is on the Oregon State Noxious Weed List or the Milwaukie Invasive Tree List.

+(f) The tree is part of a stormwater management system and has grown too large to remain an effective part of the system.

+(g) The tree location conflicts with areas of public street widening, construction or extension as shown in the Transportation System Plan and there is no practicable alternative to removing the tree.

+(h) Tree removal is required for the purposes of a building or land use permit, utility or infrastructure installation or utility or infrastructure repair and there is no practicable alternative to removing the tree.

+(i) The tree is recommended for removal by a designated fire marshal for Clackamas County because it presents a significant fire risk to habitable structures or limits emergency access for rescue workers, and the risk or access issue cannot be abated through pruning or other means that results in tree retention.

+(j) An ISA certified arborist determines that thinning of interior trees within a stand of trees is necessary for overall stand health, the thinning will result in no less than 80 percent canopy cover at maturity for the area to be thinned, and that thinning of non-native trees is maximized prior to thinning of native trees.

+(k) Healthy trees.
+One (1) healthy tree may be removed per tax lot per 12-month period if the tree meets the following:

+i.
+The tree is less than 12 inches in diameter at breast height;

+ii.
+None of the trees are required to be preserved by a condition of a land use review, q provision of this chapter or Title 19, or as part of a required stormwater facility;

+(3) Unless removed for thinning purposes (MMC 16.32.042.1.2.a.j) or invasive species status (MMC 16.32.042.1.2.a.e) the Urban Forester will condition the removal of each tree upon the planting of a replacement tree as follows:

+(a) The minimum size of replacement trees is 1.5-inch caliper for broadleaf trees and 5-foot tall for conifers unless otherwise approved by the Urban Forester.
+Nursery stock must be in good health with the size and quality consistent with ISA best management practices and ANSI Z60.1 standards.